edoardottt/spark-ar-creators/.github/ISSUE_TEMPLATE/add-my-username.md

 ---
 name: Add my username
-about: I want to be added! :)
+about: I want to be added❤️
-title: 'I want to be added!'
+title: 'I want to be added❤️'
 labels: 'add username'
 assignees: 'edoardottt'